Bridge Cottage Heritage Centre – Book Club

 TOMBS & TOMES – Meet the last Tuesday every month

 Do you enjoy reading historical fiction?
-Come and join our new book club launching in April during our first Literary Festival.
+Come and join our new book club which first launched in April 2018 during our first Literary Festival.
 Our members will read a book from our carefully selected list of historical fiction.
 We will meet to chat about our thoughts and the themes of each book here at Bridge Cottage in Uckfield on the last Tuesday of every month.
 Join up: email@example.com

-First Book Club meet on Tuesday 24th April – doors open 6.30pm for refreshments.
-Discussion 7-8pm
+Next meeting Tuesday 26th June – doors open at 6.30pm for refreshments.
+Discussion 7 – 8pm.

 Download the Book Club list April-July 2018

 Fill in our Book review sheet & bring along to the next club night.